pavelsolis/Replication-Folder/Codes/guide-codes.md

 ## Recommendations for Analysis Subfolder
-Add comments to the code indicating the commands that generate specific results.
+Add concise comments to the code indicating the commands that generate specific results.

 If possible, make a standalone script for all the figures.
 - If you use different software (e.g. R, Stata) to generate the figures, do a standalone script for each software.